top of page

 Software Engineer @Google

-Yaroslava Serdyuk
+Yaroslava Serdiuk

 The course gave a deep understanding of the topic.
 It was interesting and informative.
 It is very gratifying that such initiatives are developing in Ukraine.
 I sincerely recommend it!